mahesh-dilip/RevGeniCRMProject/README.md

    - Status: Lead, Qualified, Customer, Lost
    - Confidence score for AI-sourced leads
 3. Click **View Details** to see full company information
+4. **Company Detail Page** has four tabs:
+   - **Overview**: All company info, metadata, quick stats
+   - **People**: View and add contacts for this company
+   - **Deals**: All associated deals
+   - **Activity**: Full timeline of interactions
+5. Use **Quick Actions** to add people, deals, or events

+### Managing People

+1. Navigate to **People** to see all contacts
+2. Use the **search bar** to filter by name, email, or company
+3. Click **Add Person** to create new contacts
+4. Each person shows:
+   - Name, title, contact information
+   - Associated company (clickable link)
+   - Count of deals and events
+5. Quick add people from company detail pages

+### Tracking Events & Activities

+1. Go to **Events** to see all activities
+2. Filter by:
+   - **Status**: All, Pending, Completed
+   - **Type**: Calls, Emails, Meetings, Tasks, Notes
+3. Click **Add Event** to log new activities
+4. Choose event type and fill in details:
+   - Link to company, person, or deal
+   - Set due date and priority
+   - Add description
+5. Mark events as complete with a single click
+6. Overdue tasks are highlighted in red

 ### Pipeline Management